India starts buying Iranian oil on a delivered basis

+* Essar to buy about 4 mln bbls from Iran in July

-NEW DELHI India has started loading Iranian crude in tankers owned by the Islamic Republic, industry sources said, marking a shift from a decades-old policy that required state-run refiners to transport oil in vessels owned by local shipping companies.
+NEW DELHI, July 5 India has started loading Iranian crude in tankers owned by the Islamic Republic, industry sources said, marking a shift from a decades-old policy that required state-run refiners to transport oil in vessels owned by local shipping companies.

 The move highlights the problems Iran's top Asian customers are facing to keep oil supplies flowing in as Western sanctions tighten.
 As a result of these measures, Iran's daily oil exports in July could fall below half the average shipped in 2011, with Japan and South Korea halting all imports this month.